-The main buildings on campus include the Academic Building, Campus Center, the Connie & Jim John Recreation Center, C. S. Mott Engineering and Science Center, Frances Willson Thompson Hall, the Innovation Center and the University Corner Building which is home to Einstein Bros.
+The main buildings on campus include the Academic Building, Campus Center, the Learning Commons, the Connie & Jim John Recreation Center, C. S. Mott Engineering and Science Center, Frances Willson Thompson Hall, the Innovation Center, and the University Corner Building which is home to Einstein Bros.
 Bagels.
-The Learning Commons is currently under constructions and is expected to open in 2022.

 The Academic Building is the historical center of the campus.
 It houses classrooms, science laboratories, computer laboratories, the library, the Humanities Art Center, McKinnon Theatre, and instructional and administrative offices, comprising a total floor space of nearly 400,000 square feet.

 The Campus Center is the activity center for the campus.
-It houses Kettering Dining Services, C-Store, BJ’s Lounge & Grill, the Wellness Center, television studios, WKUF, Financial Aid, Admissions, Campus Safety, a recycling center, student activities areas and other administrative offices.
+It houses the C-Store, BJ’s Lounge & Grill, the Wellness Center, television studios, WKUF, Financial Aid, Admissions, Campus Safety, a recycling center, student activities areas and other administrative offices.

 Kettering’s 70,000 square foot Connie and Jim John Recreation Center has a full complement of aerobic, strength, and sports amenities, in addition to student and alumni lounges, making it the likely focus of many student and alumni social and recreational activities.
 It houses a six-lane swimming pool, four multi-purpose regulation basketball courts, four racquetball courts, and a 1/8 mile suspended indoor track.
 Other areas include an aerobics/dance room, a free-weight room, and a fitness/exercise room that overlook the pool and gymnasium.